Structure of quantum measurements implementable with one round of classical communication: Symmetric extensions of constrained separable states

 for all $r$ and $q_{r}$ are positive numbers. \end{Definition}

 It has been shown in Ref.~\cite{Doherty2004} that separable operators as defined in Eq.~\eqref{eq:sep_deco} have the unique property that they allow the presence of so-called $k$-symmetric extensions for all $k$.
-There is similar concept also for the case of constrained separable states.
+There is similar concept also for the case of constrained separable states, or more generally for constrained separable operators if the normalisation $\Tr(\rho) = 1$ is not satisfied.

-\begin{Definition}[Constrained $k$-symmetric extendible states] Let $d_{\rm A}, d_{\rm B} \in \mathbb{N}$ and let $\Phi:\mathcal{L}(\mathbb{C}^{d_{\rm A}}) \rightarrow V_{\rm A}$ and $\Psi:\mathcal{L}(\mathbb{C}^{d_{\rm B}}) \rightarrow V_{\rm B}$ be linear maps with real target vector spaces $V_{\rm A}$ and $V_{\rm B}$.
+\begin{Definition}[Constrained $k$-symmetric extendible states] Let $d_{\rm A}, d_{\rm B} \in \mathbb{N}$ and let $\Phi:\textnormal{Herm}(\mathbb{C}^{d_{\rm A}}) \rightarrow V_{\rm A}$ and $\Psi:\textnormal{Herm}(\mathbb{C}^{d_{\rm B}}) \rightarrow V_{\rm B}$ be linear maps with real target vector spaces $V_{\rm A}$ and $V_{\rm B}$.
 Let furthermore $v_{\rm A} \in V_{\rm A}$ and $v_{\rm B} \in V_{\rm B}$ be some constant vectors.
-Then a positive semidefinite operator $\rho \in \mathcal{L}(\mathbb{C}^{{d}_{\rm A}} \otimes \mathbb{C}^{{d}_{\rm B}})$ is called constrained $k$-symmetric extendible with respect to $(\Phi,v_{\rm A},\Psi, v_{\rm B})$ if there exists a positive semidefinite operator $\bm{\Omega}_{k} \in \mathcal{L}({(\mathbb{C}^{d_{\rm A}})}^{\otimes k} \otimes \mathbb{C}^{d_{\rm B}})$ such that
+Then a positive semidefinite operator $\rho \in \textnormal{Herm}(\mathbb{C}^{{d}_{\rm A}} \otimes \mathbb{C}^{{d}_{\rm B}})$ is called constrained $k$-symmetric extendible with respect to $(\Phi,v_{\rm A},\Psi, v_{\rm B})$ if there exists a positive semidefinite operator $\bm{\Omega}_{k} \in \textnormal{Herm}({(\mathbb{C}^{d_{\rm A}})}^{\otimes k} \otimes \mathbb{C}^{d_{\rm B}})$ such that

 where $U_{k,d}^{\sigma}$ is the standard unitary representation of the symmetric group $S_k$ acting on ${(\mathbb{C}^{d})}^{\otimes k}$ and defined by